Minecraft Jack o’ Lantern Blocks for Halloween!

 Kids these days and their obsession with Minecraft….
 You know what they say?
 If you can’t beat them, join them!
 So we decided to craft some wooden blocks that look like Minecraft jack o’ lanterns just in time for Halloween.
 The gamers in the house will definitely approve.

-Supplies you’ll need to make Minecraft Jack O’ Lanterns
+Supplies to make wooden block Minecraft Jack O’ Lanterns

 - square (sanded) wooden blocks (our’s are 3.25 x 3.25 inches)